MinhNGD76/CV-Builder/docs/architecture.md

     - **CvQueryService**: Rebuilds CV state from events
     - **ProjectionSchema**: Defines the read model structure
     - **EventConsumer**: Listens for new events to update projections
+  - **Note**: The version history and rollback features are currently in development and not yet functional

 - **API Gateway**:
   - Routes requests to internal services based on path